 - Identify early patterns of risky behavior to prevent loss of sensitive data

-- Deploy a user and entity behavior analytics solution (UEBA) to identify insider threats
+- Deploy automation and machine learning to identify and evaluate insider threats